A Study On Eco-Tourism And Tourism Destinations for Sustainable Growth Assignment Sample

 1.1 Background of the Study

-This study is going to be based on the different aspect as well as the importance of Eco-Tourism and Eco-Destination and studying about these two terms in a more comprehensive manner.
-The “Tourism” means the movement of different individuals on a temporarily basis from one place to another.
-It can be discovered that Tourism is one of the growing and emerging economic sectors and also key drivers behind the economic development which involves distinctness, beauty, variety of culture and history.
+This study is going to be based on the different aspects as well as the importance of Eco-Tourism and Eco-Destination, and studying these two terms more comprehensively.
+“Tourism” means the movement of different individuals temporarily from one place to another.
+It can be discovered that Tourism is one of the growing and emerging economic sectors and also a key driver behind economic development, which involves distinctness, beauty, variety of culture and history.

-In the year of 1970s, Eco-Tourism was introduced that means the nature version of tourism which is more concentrated towards “exotic natural environments” as well as for the preserving and conserving the environment effectively and efficiently.
-There is a rising requirement for the Tourism industry to adopt the natural ways of providing the ultimate tourism experience to the people visiting from different parts of the world as per Jovanovi? et al. (2019).
-For the effective development of Eco-Tourism mandates necessary investments to be done in the transport infrastructure and energy infrastructure improvements and heavy emphasis on utilizing the renewable sources of energy are very essential and vital for the development of Eco-Tourism.
+In the year of 1970s, Eco-Tourism was introduced, which means the natural version of tourism, which is more concentrated towards “exotic natural environments” as well as for preserving and conserving the environment effectively and efficiently.
+There is a rising requirement for the Tourism industry to adopt natural ways of providing the ultimate tourism experience to people visiting from different parts of the world, as per Jovanović et al. (2019).
+For the effective development of Eco-Tourism mandates necessary investments need to be made in the transport infrastructure and energy infrastructure improvements, and heavy emphasis on utilising renewable sources of energy is essential for the development of Eco-Tourism.

 1.2 Research Aims and Objectives